The-Yak-Collective/yakcollective/help.md

 ## Some things to be aware of

 * When you make a change that is accepted, it can take 1-3 minutes before the updated website is built.
-So, do not expect instant changes in the website.
+So, do not expect instant changes in the website, and do not multi-click in a futile effort to make things faster.
 In some (rare) cases, what you change will cause a failure to build and then the website will not be updated.
 Such failure is not reflected in the "admin" interface.
 * Please do not amend the .toml file
 * while the pages are in Markdown format, they also include both Jekyll directives (e.g., "{{","{%") and HTML and Javascript.
 Please be careful not to modify these unintentionally.
 * I did not describe some additional minor functionality.